 Stress & Burnout

-From the outside, you're doing great — good job, good family, the life you were supposed to want.
+From the outside, you're doing great — the job, the family, the life you were supposed to want.
 So why does it feel like this?
-You're stretched thin: the job is relentless, the kids' schedule runs the week, everyone gets the best of you and you get what's left.
-You're irritable, impatient, running on fumes — and quietly brutal with yourself about all of it.
-Disconnected from your partner, maybe from yourself, somehow alone inside a full life.
-On paper everything works.
-It just doesn't feel that way.
+You're stretched thin, giving everyone the best of you and running on what's left, and underneath the competence you're exhausted, irritable, and quietly brutal with yourself about all of it.
+Somehow you can feel alone inside a full life.

-The weight of expectations
+The weight you carry

 My approach